rprkh/Stock-Bot/README.md

 That's it !!

-Just 3 simple steps to follow and now you can use the Stock Bot in your own server along with your friends.
+Just 3 simple steps to follow and now you can use the Stock Bot in your server with your friends.

 ## Commands